discolytics/javascript/packages/core/README.md

 // use discolytics.postInteraction() to post an interaction.
 Pass the interaction type and guild id (optional) discolytics.postInteraction(1, 'GUILD_ID');

+// use discolytics.postShards() to send a heartbeat and send shards.
+If you are clustering your bot, you can also use discolytics.postCluster() which accepts the same arguments. discolytics.postShards([{id: 0, status: 'ready', latency: 20}]);

-// start a new command with discolytics.startCommand().
-Provide the command name and user ID. const command = discolytics.startCommand('help', '123');
+// start a new command with discolytics.startCommand() const command = discolytics.startCommand({
+	name: 'help',
+	userId: '123',
+	guildId: '123' // optional
+});

 setTimeout(() => {
 	// run the .end() method on the command to end it, posts the command with the calculated duration